athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Rogue.md

 ## Evasive ReflexesLevel 7

-You’ve learned to move quickly to avoid explosions, dragons’ breath, and worse.
+You've learned to move quickly to avoid explosions, dragons' breath, and worse.
 Your proficiency rank for Reflex saves increases to master.
 When you roll a success on a Reflex save, you get a critical success instead.

 ## Perception MasteryLevel 7